7/21/14

 Life of an American Fireman (1903) Director: Edwin Stanton Porter

-It was one of the first films to employ editing techniques like cross-cutting.
-It was a smash success upon its release, both domestically and abroad.
-It was made through the Edison Manufacturing Company.
-Edwin Porter’s more famous film was The Great Train Robbery also made in 1903.
-He was the son of a Pennsylvania merchant who nearly lost all his wealth in the Panic of 1893.
-He eventually worked for the Edison company as an inventor and director.
+The Life of An American Fireman represents the growth of early silent movies, it marks the birth of complex American narrative film-making.
+We meet an American fireman who envisions a woman in peril.
+Together, he and his fellow firemen race to her house where they stage a rescue operation.
+This was one of the first examples of editing techniques like cross-cutting –quite an amazing feat if you consider the complexity when devising two inter-spliced narratives within the same contemporaneous time sequence.
+The Life of An American Fireman was a smash success upon its release, both domestically and abroad, thanks to funding from the Edison Manufacturing Company.
+Edwin Porter’s other famous film of the era was The Great Train Robbery which was also released in 1903 to widespread shock and popularity.
+Porter was the son of a Pennsylvania merchant who nearly lost all his wealth in the Panic of 1893.
+Porter eventually worked for the Edison company as an inventor and director.
 He died in 1941.
-He was a sort of an enigmatic man, never repeating his directorial signatures, and preferring to stay mostly behind the scenes.
-It was said that he preferred to work more with machines than with people.
+Today, he is remembered as something of an enigmatic man, never repeating his directorial signatures from the early oughts, and preferring to stay mostly behind the scenes.
+It was said that he preferred to work with machines rather than with people, but his impact on movie-making has been utterly indelible.